 - Reducing the wind resistance of intermodal trains by matching the rail car length with container length, and reducing the number of empty slots.

-Union Pacific has a sophisticated system to monitor our railroad tie replacement cycle to ensure ties are replaced only when the limits of their useful life have been reached.
-Union Pacific reuses railroad ties on our 32,000-mile network.
-Of the millions of wood railroad ties we replace annually, nearly 85 percent are re-used in some manner.
+Used railroad crossties make up one of our largest waste streams.
+We use a sophisticated system to monitor our railroad tie replacement cycle to ensure ties are replaced only when end of life has been reached.
+Where possible, Union Pacific reuses railroad ties on our 32,000-mile network.
+Of the millions of wood railroad ties we replace annually, approximately 85% are recycled or repurposed.

-Union Pacific uses concrete ties in high-tonnage, high-traffic areas where wear and tear is much greater.
-Because concrete ties last much longer than wooden ones, they require fewer materials and generate much less waste.
-We also use composite ties, made from 100 percent recycled plastic, in areas such as the Gulf Coast where wet weather reduces the lifespan of wood ties.
+Union Pacific uses concrete ties in high-tonnage, high-traffic areas, where wear and tear is greater.
+Concrete ties generally require fewer materials and generate less waste.
+We also use composite ties, made from 100% recycled plastic, in areas such as the Gulf Coast where wet weather reduces the lifespan of wood ties.

 In a typical year, Union Pacific recycles: